JuanmiGuerrero15/cs50-python-completed/README.md

 CS50 provides the programming foundation; my next step is to combine it with my background in **Hispanic Philology and linguistics** to work on computational approaches to language.

+The final project represents the first step in that direction by applying Python programming to the analysis of real textual data.

 ---

 ## 📌 Note

 This repository documents my learning journey through **CS50's Introduction to Programming with Python**.

-Each problem set represents a step in developing my programming skills, from basic procedural programming and control flow to file processing, APIs, regular expressions, testing, and object-oriented programming.
+Each problem set represents a step in developing my programming skills, from basic procedural programming and control flow to file processing, APIs, regular expressions, testing, object-oriented programming, and more advanced Python features.

+The final project brings these skills together in an independent application focused on **computational text analysis**, providing a bridge between my background in **linguistics** and my growing interest in **programming, NLP, and computational linguistics**.

-The solutions in this repository reflect my progression in **Python, problem-solving, debugging, algorithmic thinking, and computational approaches to language**.
+The solutions in this repository reflect my progression in **Python, problem-solving, debugging, algorithmic thinking, text processing, and computational approaches to language**.